syncfusion-content/wpf-docs/wpf/PdfViewer/How-To/Disable-toolbar-items.md

 # Disable toolbar items

-To remove the toolbar altogther use PdfDocumentView control instead of PdfViewerControl as described in the [Load PDF without ToolStrip in viewer](https://help.syncfusion.com/wpf/pdfviewer/how-to/load-pdf-without-toolstrip-in-viewer) section.
+To remove the toolbar altogether use PdfDocumentView control instead of PdfViewerControl as described in the [Load PDF without ToolStrip in viewer](https://help.syncfusion.com/wpf/pdfviewer/how-to/load-pdf-without-toolstrip-in-viewer) section.
 Individual toolbar items from the default toolbar of PDF Viewer can be removed selectively.
 The following code snippet illustrates disabling the open file button.

 {% tabs %}